retro16/acsi2stm/doc/protocols.md

 For the command start byte, D4..D0 bits specify the command, and D7..D5 specify the ACSI id.

+As soon as a command start byte is emitted on the bus, only the peripheral with the corresponding id is allowed to talk.
+Other peripherals must ignore all traffic until another command start byte is emitted.

 Example of a real ST trace (520 STF).
 Yellow (top) is A1, Pink (bottom) is CS: